Makori-cpu/Makori-cpu/README.md

 - 👋 Hi, I’m @Makori-cpu
 - 👀 I’m interested in ...web development
-- 🌱 I’m currently learning ...flutter, java and mySQL
+- 🌱 I’m currently learning ,developing and innovating
 - 💞️ I’m looking to collaborate on ...any project related to my interests or outside my interests
 - 📫 How to reach me ...Makoriestar0@gmail.com
 - 😄 Pronouns: ...she/her